ather-ops/Supervised-ML-from-scratch/README.md

-# Machine Learning from Scratch
+# Supervised Machine Learning from Scratch

 Building every ML algorithm from the ground up — no scikit-learn, no TensorFlow, no abstractions.
 Every gradient, every loss function, every normalization step is written by hand using only Python, NumPy, Pandas, and Matplotlib.